 For a 23-year-old woman in 2023, that life could last for 89 years, compared with 85 years for a 23-year-old-man.
 Those additional four years may not seem that long, but they still require adequate financial provision.
-Yet women tend to save less than men.
-Scottish Widows reports that a female saver in her 20s would typically save £2,200 annually for the first 15 years of her career, compared with £3,300 a year for a man.
+Yet women across the UK save a third less than men leading to a gender savings gap and a 40% disparity between women and men at retirement age.